-TWO-SPEED MANUAL THROTTLE CONTROL (Option) - The two-speed manual throttle control is operated by an air cylinder plunger knob at the upper controls.
+TWO-SPEED MANUAL THROTTLE CONTROL (Option) - The two-speed manual throttle control is operated by a two-position maintained toggle switch at the upper controls.
 The two-speed control is designed to operate only if the engine is running and the master control is activated.

-To speed up the engine from the upper controls, push the plunger knob down once and release it.
+To speed up the engine from the upper controls, push the toggle switch to "ENGAGE" and release it.

-To slow the engine to an idle from the upper controls, push the plunger knob down and release it.
+To slow the engine to an idle from the upper controls, push the toggle switch to "DISENGAGE"

+and release it.
 It is recommended that the engine be left at idle until faster lift movements are required.
 This practice will provide efficient operation and minimize fuel consumption.
 During hydraulic tool operation the oil flow will be adequate to operate the tools at idle speed.